ariannavalle/destination-finder/README.md

 ## Features
 * Destination search
+* Explore section for the top destinations in the world
 * User authentication and profile
 * A favorites list to save all your favorite destinations
 * Detailed information on destinations